 Tab two is an unofficial appellate exhibit list post June 5, 2013 (18 months into the legal proceeding).
 The same CCR litigation compelled the Military District of Washington and the presiding military judge Col. Denise Lind to begin to release some of the then 30,000 pages of court documents.

-Tab two is a list of appellate exhibits prior to June 5, 2013.
+Tab three is a list of appellate exhibits prior to June 5, 2013.
 For over 1,103 days the public was in the dark about the largest leak trial in history.
 The public did not even have an official copy of Manning's formal plea, any Government filings, or any of the Court's rulings on aiding the enemy (one of two offenses under the Uniform Code of Military Justice (UCMJ) that apply to any person) or Manning's unlawful pretrial confinement at Quantico.

 For a searchable database of the available legal filings, court rulings and transcripts below go here.

 This work by Alexa O'Brien is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.